Raku/nqp/docs/serialization_format.markdown

 be cloned in order to start recreating the closure.

 Next, we consider the outer.
 There are two things involved here.
-One is the context, which represents the leixcals declared in that context.
+One is the context, which represents the lexicals declared in that context.
 The second is the code object that is associated with the outer.
 There are some options for this.

 1) The outer points to a dynamic compilation boundary (tagged DYN_COMP_BOUNDARY).